RaymiiOrg/bash-http-monitoring/README.md

 	statuscode[gist.github.com]=302

 The first part between the square brackets must match the `urls[]` part.

+Further global configuration options include:

+	maxConcurrentCurls=12 # How many curl checks to run at the same time defaultTimeOut=10 # Max timeout of a check in seconds flapRetry=5 # After how many seconds should we re-check any failed checks?
+(To prevent flapping) title="Status Dashboard" # Title of the webpage

 Execute the script and send the output to a file in your webservers documentroot: